CiprianFlorin-Ifrim/UR10_Ball_Trajectory_Vector/README.md

 # ur10_ball_trajectory_vector
-Program for catching a flying object thrown into the robot workspace with a UR10 arm, inside the ROS ecosystem.
+Program for catching a flying/static object thrown into the robot workspace with a UR10 arm, without direct axis movements, inside the ROS ecosystem.
-The GitHub repository is: https://github.com/CiprianFlorin-Ifrim/ur10_ball_trajectory_vector.
-Please note access must be request before being able to check the files!
 The video demonstration is available on YouTube unlisted: https://youtu.be/ZkYYVmsR97o

 **RESOURCES:**